betagouv/ludwig-ui/README.md

 ### Build

-Installing this package through NPM (example: adding it as dependency) will automatically build assets.
+Publishing this package through NPM will automatically build assets.

-Your admin password will be required to install Ruby dependencies.

-If you need to manually rebuild assets because you changed them, execute `npm run postinstall`.
+If you need to manually rebuild assets, run `npm run prepublish` (or `grunt build` if you have `grunt-cli` installed).

 ### Serve